CarolinaSantanaOliveira/assignments/CV.md

 ### EDUCATION
 **MSc Economics - track Behavioral Economics, Tilburg University** *Expected July 2017*

+  - Master thesis "How do movie grades of previous users and of experts affect the ratting of following users?"
+  - Weighted average score: 8.22

 **B.A in Economics, Pontifical Catholic University of Rio de Janeiro (PUC-Rio)** *2012-2016*

   - Gave the commencement speech
+  - Weighted average score: 7.6

 **Exchange Program at Tilburg University** *2015*